Kitware/CMake/Help/manual/ctest.1.rst

 described below.
 Using this information to decide which resource to connect to is left to the test writer.

-Please note that these processes are not spawned by CTest.
-The ``PROCESSES`` property merely tells CTest what processes the test expects to launch.
-It is up to the test itself to do this process spawning, and read the :ref:`environment variables <ctest-hardware-environment-variables>` to determine which resources each process has been allocated.
+The ``RESOURCE_GROUPS`` property tells CTest what resources a test expects to use grouped in a way meaningful to the test.
+The test itself must read the :ref:`environment variables <ctest-hardware-environment-variables>` to determine which resources have been allocated to each group.
+For example, each group may correspond to a process the test will spawn when executed.

 .. _`ctest-hardware-specification-file`: